CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 - Tip: Many find this the most straightforward Core section

-4. Discipline Sections - 52-58% pass rates
+4. Discipline Sections - ~40-80% pass rates (wide spread)

-- TCP benefits tax professionals
+- TCP has by far the highest pass rate (~80%) and benefits tax professionals

-- BAR suits financial reporting specialists
+- BAR has the lowest pass rate of any section (~40%) and suits financial reporting specialists

 Historical Pass Rate Trends